| | | |

 Kale Sauté with Roasted Butternut Squash, Dried Cranberries, and Pecans

-This side dish is not only festive, beautiful, and healthy, it’s also very delicious too!
-I loved the tang the balsamic vinegar gave the roasted butternut squash.
-The combination of flavors and textures was a big hit with all of us.
-My kids ate every bite of their portion and my husband and I both thought it was excellent.
-This will be on our table again – soon.
+This easy kale sauté with roasted butternut squash, dried cranberries, and pecans recipe is not only festive, beautiful, and healthy, it’s also very delicious!
+I loved the tang the balsamic vinegar gave the roasted butternut squash and the combination of flavors and textures was a big hit with all of us.
+My kids ate every bite of their portion and my husband and I thought it was excellent and paired nicely with some mushroom, bacon, and herb-stuffed pork tenderloin and a carrot sauté with maple syrup and coconut oil.

 Kale Sauté with Roasted Butternut Squash, Dried Cranberries, and Pecans